jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 **Ministerial powers**

+### 37A Listed projects proceeding in stages
+(1) The authorised person for a listed project that is planned to proceed in stages may apply to the Minister for a determination that the authorised person may lodge a separate substantive application for a specified stage of the project.
+(2) An application under subsection (1) must contain— (a) an outline of the nature and timing of the specified stage to which the application relates and any other stages of the project; and
+  (b) an explanation of how the specified stage meets the criteria in section 22.
+(3) An application must not be made unless any fee, charge, or levy payable under regulations in respect of the application is paid.
+(4) After receiving an application, the Minister may ask the authorised person and any other person or body to provide further information about the specified stage of the project within the time frame specified in the request.
+(5) The Minister—
+  (a) must consider any information received in response to a request under subsection (4) within the time frame specified in the request; and
+  (b) is not required to consider any information received after that time frame but may do so, in the Minister’s absolute discretion, as long as the Minister has not already decided whether to make the determination applied for.
+(6) If the Minister is satisfied that the specified stage of the project would meet the criteria in section 22 if considered as a stand-alone project, the Minister—
+  (a) may determine that the authorised person may lodge a separate substantive application for that stage; and (b) must notify the following of that determination:
+    (i) the authorised person for the project:
+    (ii) the EPA.
+(7) If the Minister declines to make the determination applied for, the Minister must notify the authorised person for the project of the Minister’s decision and the reasons for that decision.
+(8) If there is more than 1 authorised person for the project,— (a) any 1 of the authorised persons may make an application under subsection (1) on behalf of all of them; and (b) references to an authorised person in this section must be read as references to every authorised person who would be required by section 42(2)﻿(b) to jointly lodge the substantive application for the specified stage of the project.

 ### 38 Minister may determine that project is priority
-(1) Before a substantive application is lodged for a listed project or a referred project, the Minister may determine that the project is a priority project—
+(1) At any time before a panel is set up for a substantive application (including before a substantive application is lodged), the Minister may determine that the listed project or the referred project to which the application relates is a priority project—
-  (a) on application of the authorised person for the project; or (b) on the Minister's own initiative but with the written agreement of that authorised person.
+  (a) on application of the authorised person for the project; or (b) on the Minister’s own initiative but with the written agreement of that authorised person.
 (2) The application must not be made unless any fee, charge, or levy payable under regulations in respect of the application is paid.
-(3) The Minister may make the determination if the Minister is satisfied that— (a) the project needs to be progressed urgently; and (b) there is a risk that, if a substantive application for the project is lodged, a panel may not be set up within a period that reflects the urgency of the project; and
-  (c) there is no information before the Minister to indicate that the substantive application would have a competing application.
+(3) The Minister may make the determination if the Minister is satisfied that— (a) the project needs to be progressed urgently; and (b) there is a risk that a panel may not be set up within a period that reflects the urgency of the project; and (c) there is no information before the Minister to indicate that the substantive application would have a competing application.
 (4) The Minister must give written notice of a decision under this section, and the reasons for it, to— (a) the authorised person; and